Testing for hidden blood in stool

 Other types of stool tests

 Other tests include the M2-PK test and a stool DNA test.
-These do not currently play a large role in bowel cancer screening.
+These don't currently play a large role in bowel cancer screening.
 The M2-PK test looks for an enzyme that is thought to be a sign of bowel cancer when found in stool.
 The DNA test looks for fragments of genetic material from cancer cells found in stool.
-It is not clear whether these tests are able to decrease the risk of dying of bowel cancer.
+It's not clear whether these tests are able to decrease the risk of dying of bowel cancer.
 The costs are not covered by statutory insurance funds in Germany.

 Brenner H, Stock C, Hoffmeister M. Effect of screening sigmoidoscopy and screening colonoscopy on colorectal cancer incidence and mortality: systematic review and meta-analysis of randomised controlled trials and observational studies.
 BMJ 2014; 348: g2467.